zer0sh0t/zer0sh0t.github.io/_experience/la.md

 ## Acquired Funding

-Using the developed approaches, I created a proof of concept for a self-driving car that operates within a custom-made simulator (not shown here), which successfully secured our initial funding.
+Using the developed approaches, I created a proof of concept for a self-driving car that operates within a custom-made simulator (confidential, not shown here), which successfully secured our initial funding.